Lab 11.3 – The Carbon–pH Connection: Consequences for Ocean Organisms

 Application Questions

-2. Explain why and how this affects pH at the surface.
+- Explain why and how these processes affect pH at these depths.